| | | | | |

 It's that time of year!
-You've just brought home a poinsettia from a local garden center or store and now you want to know what to do with it so it lasts throughout the holiday season and, perhaps, beyond.
+You've just brought home a beautiful new plant from a local garden center or store and now, you want to know How to Care for a Poinsettia so it lasts throughout the holiday season and, perhaps, until next Christmas.

 Poinsettia plant in a vintage bowl with pinecones and fresh cranberries